raghavthakar/AutonomousWheelchair/README.md

 Hardware POV and parallel things to look into:
 Decide on the motor driver/ controller --> find a way to separately interface the encoders of the motors using microROS -- take out the old XDC 2430 controller on the wheelchair and replace the original propreitary controller of the Quickie Xperience 2. -- Make MT connectors for charging the lead acid batteries on the wheelchair.

+Feel free to connect with any of the three in case of any doubts, we'd be happy to help in any way possible:

+Raghav Thakar
+Akshat Pandey
+Pierre Lamart